 The word Home brings to mind different thoughts and images.
 Mother seems to be a common thread in the vast subject of home.
 From “mother kept us cleaned and fed” too “mother kept the home fires burning”.

 As we grow older thoughts of home seem to appear in our minds more often.
 I believe these random recollections come from a gained experience and a knowledge of the importance home played in our life.
-I know I never valued my Mountain Momma until I was grown.
+I know I never valued Granny until I was grown.

 Estelle Darrow Rice is a phenomenal poet, who often writes of home and by gone days.
 I’d like to share one of her poems about Home and Mother with you.

 as white and innocent